Hatsune Miku: Project Diva Arcade: Project DIVA Future Tone

-Songs with an orange background are songs from previous games added after Future Tone update.

-Songs with a yellow background are songs added after Future Tone update.

 Reception

 Project DIVA Future Tone won the award for "Best Rhythm/Music Game" at Game Informer's Best of 2017 Awards, while it came in third place for the same category in their Reader's Choice Best of 2017 Awards.
 In addition, it was nominated for "Game, Music or Performance Based" at the National Academy of Video Game Trade Reviewers Awards.